-MANAGEMENT DISCUSSION AND ANALYSIS For the three and six months ended June 30, 2021
+MANAGEMENT DISCUSSION AND ANALYSIS For the year ended December 31, 2021

 Transactions with Related Parties

 Transactions with related parties are measured at an exchange amount established and agreed to by the related parties.
 Key Management personnel include the Chief Executive Officer, the President and Chief Operating Officer, the Executive Vice President Corporate Finance, the Chief Financial Officer, and the Directors.